SushilBajracharya01/just-draw/README.md

 # Aims

-1. It is also a very simple open source project for beginners to contribute.
+1. It is a simple open source project for beginners to contribute.
 2. It is also a starting point for hacktoberfest 2020 contributors.

 # How To Contribute